Broadbottom railway station: History

 The station is situated between mileposts 9 3/4 and 10 and has had various names over time.
 The Sheffield, Ashton-under-Lyne & Manchester Railway called it Broadbottom when it opened on 10 December 1842.
 In July 1845, the name became Mottram.
 The MS&L later decided on the best of both worlds when they renamed the station Mottram and Broadbottom on 1 May 1884.
 From 1 August 1897, the MS&LR became the Great Central Railway (GCR) and this was merged with other companies to form the London and North Eastern Railway (LNER) on 1 January 1923.
 Modern officials were not happy with such duplicity and the station reverted to its original title on 1 January 1954.
 Something of the former legend, though, was applied with the suffix for Mottram and Charlesworth remaining in use until comparatively recently.

 Goods facilities here ceased on 15 July 1963, but the station remains open to passengers today.
 Never catering for more than local traffic, the station did have a moment of glory for a short period in the 1920s, when the LNER's morning restaurant car express from Manchester London Road to London Marylebone called here.

-The wooden shelter is expected to be removed in March 2021.
+The wooden shelter was removed in March 2021.